gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ✅ My ready-for-upload dataset file is an **UTF-8 encoded tab-separated values file** with **[Darwin Core standardised columns and cell content](/en/data-aggregator-faqs#where-can-i-find-the-darwin-core-terms-description){:target="_blank"}**

-✅ My ready-for-upload dataset file has a **maximum size of 20 Mbyte(= 20 Mo)**.
+✅ My ready-for-upload dataset file has a **maximum size of 20 Mbyte (= 20 Mo)**.

 <br>

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #31708f; background-color: #d9edf7; border-color: #bce8f1;">
-<strong>You can perform as many data imports as you like</strong> as long as your data isn't published on GBIF.
+<strong>ℹ️ You can perform as many data imports as you like</strong> as long as your data isn't published on GBIF.
 The Data Aggregator tracks all imported files, even if they contain the same data. <strong>If your catalogNumber values remain unchanged</strong>, each new import will update the corresponding existing data.
 </div>

 <br>